 Clinical trials are conducted in a series of steps, called phases, and each phase is designed to answer a separate research question.

-“If you go back just five, ten years, we would have said that phase I studies are really for patients who don’t have any other options,” Dr. Sharman says.
-“But we’ve now entered this new era where new drugs can be so effective, or reduce side-effects so much, that sometimes, phase I studies offer some great opportunities for patients.”
+“If you go back just five, ten years, we would have said that phase I studies are really for patients who don’t have any other options,” says Dr. Jeff Sharman, Medical Director of Hematology for The US Oncology Network.
+“But we’ve now entered this new era where new drugs can be so effective, or reduce side-effects so much, that sometimes, phase I studies offer some great opportunities for cancer patients.”

 A placebo-controlled trial is a study in which the effect of a drug is compared with the effect of a placebo (an inactive substance designed to resemble the drug).
 A common concern of patients considering a clinical trial is that they will receive a placebo instead of the drug being tested.